rawdan14/Cyclistic-Case-Study/README.md

 ## Stage 2: Prepare
 **Data Source:**

 For this analysis, [Cyclistic’s historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) was used.
-This is public data that has been made available by Motivate International Inc. under the [license](https://ride.divvybikes.com/data-license-agreement).
+This is public data that has been made available by Motivate International Inc.

 **Data organization & information:**